 When you spot a piece of incorrect information or see an item you don't recognize on your credit report, you need to dispute the information with all three credit bureaus: Experian, Equifax and TransUnion.
 Some disputes immediately alter your credit report during the dispute period and over the long-term if the dispute is proven valid.

 Your credit score breaks down into certain percentage categories, and when any one of these factors change in a positive direction, your score rises.
-Your payment history accounts for 35 percent of your score, with amounts owed following at 30 percent.
+Your payment history accounts for 35 percent of your score, with the ratio between your available credit and the amount of credit you currently have in use counting for 30 percent.
 The age of your credit history alters 15 percent of your score calculation, while both new credit accounts opened and the types of credit you possess, such as revolving credit or installment accounts, contribute 10 percent each.

 After you file a dispute, the credit reporting agencies mark the disputed information with a special code -- "XB" -- during the investigation process.
 When this code appears in both the payment history and the amounts owed category, it keeps the data from being considered when your credit score is generated.
 Combined, these two categories make up 65 percent of your total credit score, which makes disputing erroneous information key to maintaining a healthy credit rating.

 When you dispute negative information on your report, don't expect an immediate score change of a set amount, such as 10 points.
 Any impact a dispute makes on individual reports varies based on other factors within the same category.
 If you have numerous undisputed late payments in your credit history, disputing an inaccurate payment will change your score less than one blemish on an otherwise spotless record.
 Similarly, if you file a dispute because a credit account with a high available credit utilization does not belong to you, your score will rise more than it would if the same account had a high, largely unused credit line.
 In fact, in the latter situation, your score may decline.